The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 // if (option === 3) return handleCheers(name);
 sayGoodbye()
 ```
 There are pros and cons to each approach.
 For example, the guard clauses look the sleekest, however the catch is that now each one exits the `main` function.
 Meaning, we have to copy our `sayGoodbye()` into each of them.
-Not that none of them have a "else" case.
+Note that none of them have a "else" case.
 That's because our function is just finished if they don't pick a number.
 If our program were more sophisticated, that may not be the case.

-The point is, there are trade offs when picking code patterns.
+There are always trade offs when picking code patterns.
 Some people vehemently dislike single line `if` guard clauses for the extra complexity they can sometimes hide.
-Whatever approach you take, make it with care and data to back it up.
+Whatever approach you take, make it with care and the confidence to back it up.

 > My one line `ifs` will be my downfall one day, but I'll be damned if I don't look good on the way down.
 > <br />--mike

 # Step 9: Pick a random number
-With routing taken care of, let's move on to the question of how to deal with random.
+With routing taken care of, let's move on to the question of how to deal with randomness.
 It seems like quite a few of our other functions could benefit from selecting random numbers in a range, so lets make a helper function `getRandomIntInRange()`.
 It should take in inclusive min, and an exclusive max (you'll see why later on) and return an integer:

 ```js
 getRandomIntInRange(0,11)